British Academy Film Awards

-The British Academy Film Awards, more commonly known as the BAFTAs or BAFTA Awards, is an annual film award show hosted by the British Academy of Film and Television Arts (BAFTA) to honour the best British and international film contributions.
-The ceremony was first held at the flagship Odeon Cinema in Leicester Square in London, then the Royal Opera House from 2007 to 2016.
+The British Academy Film Awards (the BAFTAs or BAFTA Awards; officially the EE British Academy Film Awards since 2013) is an annual film award show hosted by the British Academy of Film and Television Arts (BAFTA) to honour the best British and international film contributions.
+The ceremony was first held in London at Odeon Luxe Leicester Square Cinema, then the Royal Opera House from 2007 to 2016.
 The event was held at the Royal Albert Hall from 2017 to 2022, before moving to the Royal Festival Hall for 2023.
 The statue awarded to recipients depicts a theatrical mask.
 The BAFTA Awards are recognised internationally as the highest honour in British cinema, equivalent to the BAFTA TV Awards for television, Laurence Olivier Awards for theatre, and the BRIT Awards for music.
 The BAFTA Film Awards are considered equivalent to the Academy Awards.

 The first BAFTA Awards ceremony was held in 1949, and the ceremony was first broadcast on the BBC in 1956 with Vivien Leigh as the host.
 The ceremony was initially held in April or May; since 2001, it typically takes place in February.
+The BAFTAs have been sponsored by EE since 2013.